sbartek/questionnaire/README.md

 ## Today

-* Implements creating answers form hash
+Finally done.

-*Execute the following command* in order to generate questionnare of Proust and to see his answers.
+*Execute the following command*

 ```
 ruby proust_questionnaire.rb
 ```

+This wil prompt you for name, and ask questions from short questionnaire.
+Then it will print your answers together with Proust ones.

 ## Next